stepzen-dev/snippets/materializer/nestedfieldselection/README.md

 }
 ```

-Another graph, `K`, represents books with names and a reference to the document content stored in `G`.
+The schema evolves to represent books with names and a reference to the document content from the previous types.
+Perhaps these types come from different backends.

 ```
 type Book {